techdivision/import-docs/04.file-structure/01.attributes-set-and-group-import/attribute-groups/docs.md

 visible: true
 ---

-When creating new attribute sets, it'll be necessary in most cases to create attribute groups too.
+When creating new attribute sets, it'll be necessary to create attribute groups it's attribute groups too.

 Beside the possiblity to copy the attribute groups with the column `based_on` from the *Default* attribute set, it'll also will be possible to create them on-the-fly.
 The default attribute group can be defined in the same row the attribute set has been defined.
 Whereas for any additional attribute group a new row has to be added,